kdormer/green-lantern/README.md

-# Green Lantern: A Novel Technique for Carbon-Aware DVFSGreen Lantern: A Novel Technique for Carbon-Aware DVFSGreen Lantern: A Novel Technique for Carbon-Aware DVFS
+# Green Lantern: A Novel Technique for Carbon-Aware DVFS